Brazil senators say bus attacked on Venezuela visit to prisoners

-CARACAS, Venezuela (Reuters) - Brazilian senators seeking to visit jailed opposition leaders in Venezuela on Thursday said their minibus was stoned and blocked, forcing them to return to the airport.
+CARACAS, Venezuela (Reuters) - Brazilian senators seeking to visit jailed opposition leaders in Venezuela said their minibus was stoned and blocked, forcing them to return to the airport on Thursday.
+Brazil’s foreign ministry condemned the incident.

 The group of opposition senators had planned to drive from the coastal airport to the capital Caracas and then on to a military jail where hardline opposition leader Leopoldo Lopez has been for more than a year.